This is a now page. And if you have your own website, you should make one too.

 Courses and learning

 Languages continue as a continuous curiosity, I’ve been taking English classes practically every day, but without pressure.
 I’m also interested in Mandarin, this semester looks promising.
-I’ve also been taking AI and Game Development courses.

-They help me in my work, but I also confess they’re good hobbies.
+I also keep taking AI and Game Development courses.
+They help me in my work, but I also confess they are good hobbies too.